sencha/gxt-demo-projects/README.md

 * [Access to Sencha Maven Artifactory](http://docs.sencha.com/gxt/4.x/guides/getting_started/maven/Maven.html) - This will give you access to GXT 4.0.3.

 ## Directions
-Find specific project instructions to each project in the link below.
+Find specific project instructions to each project in the project's README.md.

 ## GXT
 These projects have been updated with GXT 4.0.3.